Medically reviewed by Drugs.com. Last updated on Feb 14, 2022.

 - Kidney disease—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

-You will receive pemetrexed while you are in a hospital or cancer treatment center.
-A nurse or other trained health professional will give you pemetrexed. pemetrexed is given through a needle placed in one of your veins.
+A nurse or other trained health professional will give you pemetrexed in a medical facility.
+It is given through a needle placed into one of your veins.
+The medicine must be given slowly, so the needle will have to stay in place for at least 10 minutes.

-It is very important that your doctor check your progress at regular visits to make sure pemetrexed is working properly.
-Blood tests may be needed to check for unwanted effects.
+It is very important that your doctor check your progress at regular visits to make sure that pemetrexed is working properly.
+Blood and urine tests may be needed to check for unwanted effects.

 - If you can, avoid people with infections.
 Check with your doctor immediately if you think you are getting an infection or if you get a fever or chills, cough or hoarseness, diarrhea, lower back or side pain, mouth sores, or painful or difficult urination.